JDASoftwareGroup/jdatech.github.io/_posts/2020-03-24-dask-developer-workshop.markdown

 ## Setting

-The three-day long workshop included sessions with short talks, as well as dedicated time slots for working on Dask-related issues and discussions.
+The three-day long workshop included sessions with short talks, as well as time slots for working on Dask-related issues and discussions.
-Talks covered a broad spectrum of topics including Dask-ML and usage of Dask in general data analysis, Dask deployment and infrastructure, and many more.
+The talks covered a broad spectrum of topics including Dask-ML and the usage of Dask in general data analysis, Dask deployment and infrastructure, and many more.
 All talks focused on answering these key questions:

 - Who are Dask users and what are their use cases?
 - What are current pain points and what needs to be fixed as soon as possible?
 - What is on the Dask users' wish list?

-In other words, this was the chance for presenters to officially “rant” [*] about Dask, with experts having the experience and knowledge to help in the same room.
+In other words, this was an opportunity for presenters to officially “rant” [*] about Dask, with experts having the experience and knowledge to help in the same room.
 This exchange between users and developers enabled immediate fixes of minor problems, identifying synergies between different projects, as well as shaping the roadmap for future development of Dask.
 We feel that this is a successful model for driving the Dask open-source community.

 [*] quote Matthew Rocklin